 You cannot buy these experiences, these moments, these memories at a travel agent.
 You have to allow them to happen.
 That can only happen if you allow yourself to loosen the reins, let chance wrestle control from your hands.
 Or at least my hands.

 Learning to relax and embrace uncertainty

 If I could only learn to relax and embrace the uncertainty I'm sure I'd have less butterflies in the stomach.
 But having those reminds me I'm alive and that I need to make the most of my time on earth.
 That I need to keep setting goals.
 And that I need to keep having adventures in The Real Japan.

 Do you ever get similar feelings?
-Let me know by sharing a comment at the foot of the page below...
+Let me know by sharing a comment below...